loopbackio/loopback-next/docs/site/BelongsTo-relation.md

-- In the constructor of your source repository class, use [Dependency Injection](Dependency-injection.md) to receive a getter function for obtaining an instance of the target repository. _Note: We need a getter function instead of a repository instance in order to break a cyclic dependency between a repository with a belongsTo relation and a repository with the matching hasMany relation._
+- In the constructor of your source repository class, use [Dependency Injection](Dependency-injection.md) to receive a getter function for obtaining an instance of the target repository. _Note: We need a getter function, accepting a string repository name instead of a repository constructor, or a repository instance, in order to break a cyclic dependency between a repository with a belongsTo relation and a repository with the matching hasMany relation._
 - Declare a property with the factory function type `BelongsToAccessor<targetModel, typeof sourceModel.prototype.id>` on the source repository class.